ochmanski/first-neurons/README.md

 # First neurons

-My first attempts with neural networks with the help of [NNFS](https://nnfs.io)
+My first attempts with neural networks with the help of [Harrison Kinsley & Daniel Kukieła Neural Networks from Scratch (NNFS)](https://nnfs.io)